2018 Peak Performance Improves as Parcel Carriers Learn from the Past

 It was notable this year, for example, how few headlines there were regarding shipping delays or frustrated customers decrying late deliveries.
 The question is, did 2018 peak performance finally shake off the disruption and delays that have plagued previous seasons?

-A report in the Wall Street Journal (subscription required) confirms as much, in which Capacity CEO Jeff Kaiden confirms that even the infamous post-Thanksgiving order rush was managed well by Capacity and parcel carriers alike.
+A report in the Wall Street Journal (subscription required) confirms as much, in which Capacity CEO Jeff Kaiden informs us that even the infamous post-Thanksgiving order rush was managed well by Capacity and parcel carriers alike.

 While the 2017 peak was better than most, 2018 saw even better performance rates, with ShipMatrix data showing that UPS achieved a 98.5% of packages delivered on time and FedEx reaching 97.6% (based on deliveries made from November 18th to December 29th, 2018).
 The latter increase marks only a fractional improvement for FedEx, but UPS managed an impressive 3.2% increase over its previous year.